-Technology and Behavioral Economics are Finally Riding Together!
+Technology and Behavioral Economics are Finally Riding Together

 From funded vanpools to carpooling apps, most current carpooling solutions fail to overcome the simple human factors impeding participation: fear of the unknown and low motivation.
-Fortunately, through Metropia’s managed carpool platform, agencies and employers are able to easily remove these perceived barriers from carpool participation, allow both drivers and passengers to progressively approach carpooling at their level of comfort, and actively incentivize shared rides.
+Fortunately, through Metropia’s employer carpool platform, agencies and employers are able to easily remove these perceived barriers from carpool participation, allow both drivers and passengers to progressively approach carpooling at their level of comfort, and actively incentivize shared rides.

 Alleviating Fears of the Unknown

-Many people simply aren’t comfortable getting in the car with a stranger, but the user-centric design of Metropia’s PoolEZY carpooling feature empowers agencies and employers to address those concerns and allows users to approach carpooling gradually to their individual level of comfort.
+Many people simply aren’t comfortable getting in the car with a stranger, but the user-centric design of Metropia’s GoEzy carpooling feature empowers agencies and employers to address those concerns and allows users to approach carpooling gradually to their individual level of comfort.

 Overcoming Low Motivation

-The Metropia app has many powerful features and tools that appeal to drivers of single-occupancy vehicles, which allows users to build a relationship with those drivers and gradually pique their interest in carpooling.
+Metropia’s GoEzy app has many powerful features and tools that appeal to drivers of single-occupancy vehicles, which allows users to build a relationship with those drivers and gradually pique their interest in carpooling.
 Through the strategic deployment of brief informative tiles highlighting the benefits of carpooling--savings on fuel, use of expedited carpooling lanes, and more--Metropia is able to incrementally raise user opinions of carpooling as a viable mode and execute persuasive campaigns with proven results.